gusbemacbe/suru-plus-aspromauros/instructions_with_cli1.md

 # Installation with CLI

-## For users of old Ubuntu versions, Ubuntu 16.04 and any Debian-derived distributions
+## For users of Ubuntu 16.04 and any old versions of any distributions

 Firstly, you must have `git` and `svn` installed.